marcusLiow/Web2-G10/README.md

 README

+**Important:** This repository contains multiple projects.
+The QuickGig application is located in the `QuickGig` folder. **Please ignore all folders outside the QuickGig directory** as they are unrelated to this project.

 Problem Statement:
 There is a lack of affordable and accessible options for everyday tasks such as cleaning, tutoring, or simple repairs.
 Many existing service platforms charge high fees or cater to professionals only,